emarcins/billApp/README.md

 If you make mistake or you want to clear your results just click "Clear".
 </br>

-The language of the app is an english.
+The language of the app is English.

 # How it looks? 🖼️
 ![GoDutch](https://i.imgur.com/yhR8RUz.png)